A Documentary About The Ordinary Acts That Become Quietly Terrifying After A Cardiac Event

 Cleared But Not Ready is being developed by Paul Howard of Kindfame Productions.

 The repetition of that experience had a profound effect on him.
 The more he heard it, the more convinced he became that this was the film, not simply a detail within recovery, but the story itself.
-From that point on, he became deeply committed to making a documentary that would bring this unseen part of cardiac recovery into view with seriousness, honesty, and emotional force.
+From that point on, he became deeply committed to making a documentary that would bring this unseen part of cardiac recovery into view with seriousness, honesty, warmth and emotional force.

 Research Context

 Studies involving heart attack survivors and SCAD patients have reported anxiety, depression, distress, fear, post-traumatic symptoms and a lasting loss of confidence in the body.
-This matters because being medically stable is not always the same as feeling safe, ready, or able to return to ordinary life.
+This matters because being physically stable is not always the same as feeling safe, ready, or able to return to ordinary life.

 The research below is included as context for the documentary.
 It helps explain why fear, uncertainty, loss of trust, and hesitation around movement or exertion can remain part of recovery long after the immediate medical crisis has passed.